Capillary hysteresis induced by gap-resolved meniscus dynamics on Faraday instability in Hele-Shaw cells: Concluding remarks

 Although the established final relation~\eqref{eq:ak} between the critical value of onset and parameters characterizing each physical process is theoretically self-contained and has been verified to be a well-matched model to reveal the generation mechanism and evolution of Faraday instability in Hele-Shaw cells, the validation strongly depends on the laboratory measurements of these parameters, which has been well demonstrated in the present study.
-Among them, only $\left | B' \right |$ is obtained as the a posteriori value from the experiment, although $\left | B' \right |$ is measured before the onset as the stable stage recognized right before the rapid rise of the free surface.
+Among them, only $\left | B' \right |$ is obtained as the a posteriori value from the experiment, although $\left | B' \right |$ is measured before the onset from a stable signal recognized out of the raw data right before the rapid rise of the free surface.
 Therefore, in practice, the dependence of $\left | B' \right |$ on other a priori ones becomes a must before utilizing Equation~\eqref{eq:ak} to predict the critical acceleration.
+For a possible theoretical approach, \citet{bongarzone2022subharmonic} proposed a solution procedure: combining the $\textit{O} (\epsilon)$ driving acceleration with the static meniscus produces a non-resonant harmonic forcing term proportional to the acceleration; solving for the linear response to this forcing would yield an inviscid meniscus wave solution.
+This route provides a promising direction for research.